Rob Norris: Provincial politics

 In June 2010, Norris's responsibilities were reduced in a cabinet shuffle, with the Labour portfolio passing to the Minister of Justice, Don Morgan.
 Retaining the Advanced Education and Immigration portfolios, Norris also became responsible for SaskPower and Innovation.
 In 2011 he oversaw the approval of $1.2 billion in funding to build a carbon capture and storage facility at SaskPower's Boundary Dam coal-fired generating station.
 The facility ultimately opened in 2014 as the world's first utility-scale CCS facility.

-Norris was re-elected as MLA for Saskatoon-Greystone in the 2011 provincial election, warding off a challenge from Peter Prebble, who had represented the constituency from 1999-2007.
+Norris was re-elected as MLA for Saskatoon-Greystone in the 2011 provincial election, warding off a challenge from Peter Prebble, who had represented the constituency from 1999 to 2007.
 Norris retained his responsibility for Immigration and in early 2012 led efforts to restructure the province's Immigration Nominee Program.
 The changes made it more difficult for immigrants to nominate family members for immigration, and the abrupt nature of the changes led to protests.

 Norris was dropped from the cabinet in a shuffle six months after the 2011 election, in May 2012.
 He was named Legislative Secretary for First Nations and Métis Engagement and for International Trade and Education before returning to cabinet in September 2013, taking over his former post as Minister of Advanced Education amidst a funding crisis at the University of Saskatchewan.
-After the province announced cuts to the University's operating budget, the institution launched a controversial program review with the aim of reducing its budget.
-The crisis ultimately led to the firing of the University's president, Ilene Busch-Vishniac.
-In 2015, Busch-Vishniac launched a lawsuit over the dismissal, in which Norris and Premier Brad Wall were named as defendants along with the University and its Board of Governors.
-Busch-Vischniac alleged that Norris and Wall interfered unlawfully in the University's business, influencing the board in its decision to fire her.
-In May 2019, the University board's effort to have the case dismissed failed and the case was allowed to proceed.
+After the province announced cuts to the university's operating budget, the institution launched a controversial program review with the aim of reducing its budget.
+The crisis ultimately led to the firing of the university's president, Ilene Busch-Vishniac.
+In 2015, Busch-Vishniac launched a lawsuit over the dismissal, in which Norris and Premier Brad Wall were named as defendants along with the university and its Board of Governors.
+Busch-Vischniac alleged that Norris and Wall interfered unlawfully in the university's business, influencing the board in its decision to fire her.
+In May 2019, the university board's effort to have the case dismissed failed and the case was allowed to proceed.

 In 2014 Norris announced that he would not be running in the 2016 provincial election, and he was subsequently dropped from the cabinet.
 In December 2015 he announced that he was resigning as MLA before the upcoming election in order to take a new position at the University of Saskatchewan.
 At the time of his departure Norris had been considered one of the last remaining "liberal" presences in the Saskatchewan Party government at a time when the federal Liberal Party had just returned to power.